Key Takeaways

 For some, you may not notice the gradual decline in your health until something happens.

-As we roll into the new year, start organizing your healthcare information.
+As we roll into the second half of the year, start organizing your healthcare information.

 Here is a list of information to keep handy for emergencies: